ItsSuru/MOvie-Recommandation/README.md

 <img align="center" src="https://image.slidesharecdn.com/masterrecommendersystems-150830115910-lva1-app6891/95/recommender-systems-27-638.jpg?cb=1498977515" alt="Coder GIF" width="750" height="400">

-Recommandation system is used by almost every service based company. it uses the data of review that is given to the perticular movie and no.of reviews matter here as well. recommandation system can also be made by using behaviour of the user such as types of things he/she do, watch, play, what they are looking to buy,etc.
+Recommandation system is used by almost every service based company. it uses the data of reviews that is given to the particular movie and no.of reviews matter here as well. recommandation system can also be made by using behaviour of the user such as types of things he/she do, watch, play, what they are looking to buy,etc.